Greetings and Welcome to St. Therese of Lisieux Byzantine Catholic Church located in sunny St. Petersburg, Florida.

 In 1992, the present church of St. Therese-was dedicated.
 This very beautiful jewel is a gift to God thanking Him for His mercies and a tribute to the devoted parishioners who worked so hard to bring this to pass.

 Father Edward Cimbala was the priest who followed Father Ference.
-Presently, we are blessed to have Father Robert Evancho (and his beloved Samoyeds, Nika, Kendra and Mia) with us.
+Presently, we are blessed to have Father Robert Evancho (and his beloved Samoyeds, Kendra, Mia, Zoe and Chyna) with us.
 Father Ken Bonadias, a retired biritual priest, serves alongside Father Bob and in his absence.
 Our beloved Sisters of St. Basil have all returned to the Motherhouse in Uniontown, PA.
 We thank them for their service to St. Therese.

 When asked how the western saint, St. Therese, came to be the patroness, it was explained that, at the time a church was planned in this area, there were no Byzantine Churches south of New Jersey and this was considered, "mission territory"!
 St. Therese, being the patroness of missions, was chosen to watch over the new parish.